ericruzanski/stackscripts/README.md

 ## About

-StackScripts automate the deployment and configuration of Linode cloud servers, streamlining the setup of software stacks, application deployment, and overall system configurations.
+StackScripts automate the deployment and configuration of Linode cloud servers, streamlining the setup of software stacks, application deployment, and overall system configurations.Note, they are simply a script that runs upon VPS deployment.
+StackScripts differ from cloud-init/metadata.

-This repository contains numerous scripts intended to be used as Linode StackScripts.
-These scripts are specifically crafted and thoroughly tested for compatibility with the latest Debian and Ubuntu distributions.
-Though, as new versions come forth, some scripts may break from time to time.

 ## Documentation